heig-vd-dai-course/heig-vd-dai-course/03-git-github-and-markdown/COURSE_MATERIAL.md

 This chapter will help you to understand how Git and GitHub work, and how you can use Markdown to write documentation.

-These skills are essential for the rest of the course, as you will use Git and GitHub to submit your practical work and to collaborate with your team.
+These skills are essential for the rest of the course (and your future!), as you will use Git and GitHub to submit your practical work and to collaborate with your team.

 Documentation is also very important, as any code you write is meant to be used by other people.
 Even if you are the only one working on a project, you will